RagnarB83/ash-documentation/docs/workflows.rst

 ###########################################################################################
 This example utilizes the interface to Crest to perform metadynamics-based conformational sampling from a starting geometry at a semi-empirical level of theory.
 This is then followed by DFT geometry optimizations for each conformer found by the Crest procedure.
-Finally high-level coupled cluster single-point calculations (here DLPNO-CCSD(T)) are performed for each conformer.
+Finally high-level coupled cluster single-point calculations (here DLPNO-CCSD(T)/CBS extrapolations) are performed for each conformer.

 .. code-block:: python